 The intent of UR is to make sure that a treatment is medically viable and the program by the doctor is concrete enough for approval.

 The state has clear rules on how UR must function.
 If a worker is apprehensive that the UR Company is not fair in its operations, the rules allow them to file a complaint with the DWC.Disapproval of Treatment Plan

-In accessing insurance rights, timelines is critical.
+In accessing insurance rights, timelines are critical.
 As of July 1st, 2013, physicians are authorized to solve all medical treatment disputes through the process of independent medical review.

 If a UR rejects or modifies a treatment plan by a physician on the ground that the treatment is not medically necessary, the affected worker can seek a review through IMR.

 His or her review petition must accompany a paper with a signed signature that could either deny or modify the requested treatment.
 In such a case, the worker will soon be issued an unsigned yet filled out IMR document along with an envelope.
 They can sign the form and initiate the IMR process.Treatment Done but Payment Denied